-G. By means of Legislative Decree No. 1347, published on January 7, 2017, the possibility of a one percentage point reduction in the General Sales Tax rate was established as of July 1, 2017, provided that the annualized collection target as of May 31, 2017 of the General Sales Tax, net of internal refunds of 7.2% of GDP is met.
-In other words, as long as such condition is met, the General Sales Tax Rate (including the 2% Municipal Promotion Tax-IPM) would be reduced from 18% to 17%.
+F. By means of Legislative Decree No. 1347, published on January 7, 2017, the possibility of a one percentage point reduction in the General Sales Tax rate was established as of July 1, 2017, provided that the annualized collection target as of May 31, 2017 of the General Sales Tax, net of internal refunds of 7.2% of GDP is met.
+In other words, as long as such condition is met, the General Sales Tax rate (including the 2% Municipal Promotion Tax-IPM) would be reduced from 18% to 17%.
 However, since at the end of the term the proposed collection goal was not met, the General Sales Tax rate remained at 18%.

-According to Legislative Decree No. 1519, the validity of all exemptions contained Appendix I and II of the General Sales Tax Act is extended until December 31, 2024 and the exemption from the rule on the refund of taxes levied on purchases with donations from abroad and imports of diplomatic missions and the exemption of VAT for the issuance of electronic money.
+In accordance with Legislative Decree No. 1519, the exemptions from appendix I and II of the General Sales Tax Act are extended to 31 December 2022 and the exemption from the rule on refunds of taxes imposed on acquisitions with donations from abroad and imports from diplomatic missions and the exemption from VAT for the issuance of electronic money is extended to December 31, 2024.

-H. Normative concept of accrual:
+G. Normative concept of accrual: